google/synthmark/docs/HowToBuild.md

 # How to Build SynthMark

+The SynthMark app is [available on the Play Store](https://play.google.com/store/apps/details?id=com.mobileer.synthmark).
+But if you want the latest version or the command line executable then continue.

 Instructions for building the app for Android or the command line executable for Android or Linux.